Mississippi

 D. Process

 Under the Mississippi Constitution, all applicants for executive clemency must post notice in a newspaper in the county of conviction 30 days prior to making application to governor, setting forth the reasons why clemency should be granted.
 Miss.
 Const. art.
-5, § 124.4 Facially meritorious cases filed with the governor’s office are sent to the Parole Board for investigation.
+5, § 124.
+Cf. In re Hooker, 87 So.
+3d 401 (Miss.
+2012).[note]
+In Hooker, the Mississippi Supreme Court declined to invalidate certain pardons issued by outgoing Governor Barbour despite the beneficiaries’ failure to comply with the notice requirement in the Mississippi constitution, holding that compliance with constitutional provisions that were procedural in nature and committed solely to another branch of government was not justiciable. [/note] Mississippi does not require a specified form or have information on the clemency process available online.
+Requests should be sent to the Governor’s Office.
+Facially meritorious cases filed with the governor’s office are sent to the Parole Board for investigation.
 The Board generally requires letters of recommendation from the community and family, and a statement of unusual circumstances.
-The application form is available at http://www.cjpf.org/clemency/MississippiApp.pdf.
-The Board holds a hearing on meritorious applications at which the victim (if any) may be present.
+The Board holds a hearing on meritorious applications at which the victim (if any) may be present if registered with the statewide automated victim information and notification (SAVIN) system.
 See Miss.
-Code Ann. § 99-45-1.
+Code Ann. § 99-45-1(b)(2).

 E. Frequency of Grants

-Governor Bryant indicated at the outset of his administration, doubtless influenced by the scandal connected with the irregular pardons issued by Governor Haley Barbour at the end of his term, that he intended to use the pardon power sparingly and only in cases of wrongful conviction.
-See Huma Khan, Pardon No More?
-Mississippi’s New Governor Eyes Tougher Rules for Clemency, ABCNEWS.com ( 16, 2012), http://abcnews.go.com/blogs/politics/2012/01/pardon-no-more-mississippis-new-governor-eyes-tougher-rules-for-clemency.
-He adhered to this position and issued no pardons through his eight years in office, and stated in November 2019 that he intended to grant none at the conclusion of this term.
+Governor Tate Reeves (2020 to present) has issued no pardons to date.
+Governor Bryant (2012-2020) issued no pardons during his eight years in office, doubtless influenced by the scandal connected with the irregular pardons issued by Governor Haley Barbour at the end of his term.
+See Ross Adams, ‘I will not pardon anyone,’ Bryant says (wapt.com); Huma Khan, Pardon No More?
+Mississippi’s New Governor Eyes Tougher Rules for Clemency, ABCNEWS.com (Jan.
+16, 2012).
 The Parole Board reportedly received very few applications during this period.

 Governor Barbour granted no more than a handful of pardons until the very end of his tenure in 2012, when he issued 215 clemency grants.
-Of these final grants, 189 were full pardons granted to persons no longer in prison, most (though not all) of whom had completed their sentences.5 According to the Parole Board, it received more than 500 applications during Governor Barbour’s eight-year tenure.
+Of these final grants, 189 were full pardons granted to persons no longer in prison, most (though not all) of whom had completed their sentence.4 According to the Parole Board, it received more than 500 applications during Governor Barbour’s eight-year tenure.
 Of those, just over 250 met the required standards for consideration and were sent on to the governor’s office.
-Of the 215 grants issued at the end of his term, 185 had been processed through the established procedure. http://www.reuters.com/article/2012/01/20/us-usa-mississippi-pardons-idUSTRE80J25K20120121.
-According to the Mississippi Attorney General’s office, there are several dozen legislative pardons granted pursuant to Bills of Suffrage each year, and some of those granted end-of-term pardons by Governor Barbour had previously received such restorations.6 Source: Mississippi Attorney General’s Office.
+Of the 215 grants issued at the end of his term, 185 had been processed through the established procedure.
+See Himanshu Ojha, Marcus, Stern, and Robbie Ward, Mississippi pardons benefited whites by big margin, Reuters (Jan.
+20, 2012).
+According to the Mississippi Attorney General’s office, there are several dozen legislative pardons granted pursuant to Bills of Suffrage each year, and some of those granted end-of-term pardons by Governor Barbour had previously received such restorations.5 Source: Mississippi Attorney General’s Office.

 F. Contact